jts/nanopolish/README.md

 ## Fixing homopolymers

-Nanopolish 0.5 contains an experimental ```--fix-homopolymers``` option that will use duration information to improve the consensus accuracy around homopolymers.
+Nanopolish 0.5 contains an experimental ```--fix-homopolymers``` option that will use event durations to improve the consensus accuracy around homopolymers.
 This option has only been tested on deep (>100X) data where it gives a minor improvement in accuracy.
 It is left off by default for now until it is tested further.

 ## To run using docker